webmanufaktur/ContactFormSpam/README.md

 # Contact Form Spam Protection for ProcessWire

+> [!WARNING]
+> This is 90% dummy code to outline the concept.
+> This is NOT a module you should ever install!

 A comprehensive spam protection system for ProcessWire contact forms using only core ProcessWire and PHP 8.2 features, without any third-party services.

 ## Features